Baudin999/blog/_posts/2023-08-24-inheritance-is-bad.md

 ```

 This seems great right?
 We can now send random classes to the server!
 That sounds like a great plan!
-But it is not, what we have done is, we've tightly coupled the `Player` class to a `Message`.
-What we
+But it is not, what we have done is, we've tightly coupled the `Player` and `LogMessage` classes to a `Message`.
-are trying to do is that we're trying to add functionality to the classes which it should not have.
+What we are trying to do is that we're trying to add functionality to s class which it should not have.

 ## Purpose is everything
 The `Player` class has a purpose.
 It's to give my game some information about the player.
 For example:
-the handle, the last time they played, the last character they selected.
+the handle (nickname), the last time they played, the last character they selected.
 This is the goal of the `Player`
 class.

 We will also need to sync that data between server and client.
 This is what your networking code is for.
 It is not that the `Player` class cannot and should not be used as a message.
 It's that it's not it's
-responsibility.
+*responsibility*.
 By giving the `Player` class the responsibility of being able to send itself, we tightly
 couple functionalities.

 So, how can we solve this?
 We solve this by designing the system differently.
 Instead of inheritance we
 use a concept called *composition*.
 A very clean approach to this is a *traits* system.
-It's clean, it's
+It's clean and it's
-super and it's easy to understand.
+easy to understand.
 Here's a bit of rust showing the power of the trait system:

 We define our classes, notice how there is no information about the url in the struct: